 B2B SaaS marketing

 Marketing a B2B SaaS product is also very different than marketing a consumer product.
-While some B2B SaaS companies can succeed with social media, most will have greater success using these proven B2B marketing methods:
+While some B2B SaaS companies can succeed with social media, particularly on niche social networks, most will have greater success using these proven B2B marketing methods:

 - Direct mail: You might not think that B2B SaaS companies can succeed with direct mail, but many do.
 Brightwheel sends direct mail letters (not postcards) to daycare and preschool owners.